ppy/osu-wiki/news/2018-01-10-osumania7K-world-cup-2018-registrations-now-open.md

 ## How do I register?

 + **[Click here to sign-up!](https://osu.ppy.sh/community/tournaments/13)**
 + Do not create teams in advance!
-Teams will be formed after registration phase concluded by country’s team captains.
+Teams will be formed by country’s team captains after the registration phase has concluded.
 + Hand in your registration before **24.
 January 2018.**